 That doesn't mean the old school style is not going strong.
 Online motel guides such as Guia de Motéis have plenty of over-the-top options, with an excess of dark tiles in the bathrooms and suites which look like gaudy dominatrix playgrounds.

-On the other hand, older motels such as the Playboy in São Paulo, which claims to be Brazil's first motel, have lightened up their looks to keep up with the times.
+On the other hand, older motels such as the Playboy in São Paulo, have lightened up their looks to keep up with the times.

 As you travel Brazil roads, you might notice that some motels are making the M in "motel" look like an H on their signs.
 That doesn’t make much sense since these motels are probably OK by zoning laws and the lettering alone wouldn't be enough of a hint, should they be trying to look more like a hotel on the inside.